uglasmeyer/ocean/README.md

 supports the sound drivers: -> native ALSA and -> Pulseaudio and consists of a direct interface to musescore3 and sound converting tools like ffmpeg and id3tool.
 The binary distribution of Ocean-SL is limited to the x86_64 architecture (Nov.2025).
-This distribution includes the 3rd party libraries for Qt6, RtAudio and tiny2xml.
+This distribution includes the 3rd party libraries for Qt6, RtAudio and tinyxml2.
 It is tested and compiled on ubuntu 2025-10 with x86_64.

 By Ulrich Glasmeyer, during the time 2023 - 2025

 This distribution of Ocean-SL contains the following
 - bin	: Audioserver, Synthesizer, Keyboard, Qt6-Userinterface OceanGUI, SDSview, Rtsp
-- lib	: Qt6-runtime, tinyxml2 and RtAudio runtime, libocean.so
+- lib	: Qt6-runtime, tinyxml2 and RtAudio runtime, libOcean.so
 - etc	: configuration file and sample program, notes and sound files
 - doc	: user documentation
 - var	: sample wav files